 This trail has many names.
-Googlemaps calls it the Top of the Old Kotor Fort Trail, some call it the Ladder of Kotor and I have seen it even called the Serpentine.
-Whatever you call it, this is a fabulous medieval trail which at first offers stunning views of the city of Kotor, but as you climb higher and higher it rewards you with fantastic views of the Bay of Kotor.
+Googlemaps calls it the Top of the Old Kotor Fort Trail.
+Some call it the Ladder of Kotor and I have seen it even called the Serpentine.
+Whatever you call it, this is a fabulous medieval trail.
+At first it offers stunning views of the city of Kotor.
+But as you start hiking higher and higher it rewards you with fantastic views of the Bay of Kotor.

 Climbing switchback after switchback I passed fragrant pomegranate, fig and olive trees, multitudes of rainbow colored wildflowers, long haired goats with huge horns, singing birds, butterflies and bees!
-After 72 switchbacks I reached the top of the Old Fortress walls and was rewarded with a jaw dropping view of serene and oh so magical Kotor Bay!
+After running 72 switchbacks I reached the top of the Old Fortress walls.
+My reward was a jaw dropping view of serene and oh so magical Kotor Bay!

-Although my Google Fi plan decided to stop working during this trip into Montenegro (and I was running alone), I couldnt help but continue up the trail as it changed to a beautiful verdant forest.
+Although my Google Fi plan decided to stop working during this trip into Montenegro (and I was running alone), I could not help but continue up the trail as it changed to a beautiful verdant forest.